IBM/action-recognition-pytorch/README.md

 ## Models and Results

 We provided some pretrained models with `32` frames as input without temporal pooling.
 Those models can be evaluated with following command template, and appending additional configs.

 Note: you might need to change batch size based on your GPU memory.

+Models can be directly downloaded from the [asset](https://github.com/IBM/action-recognition-pytorch/releases/tag/weights-v0.1).

 ### Kinetics400
 ```bash